How to increase profits and improve profit margins

 Increasing revenue to increase profits

 The trade-off is that growing revenue typically costs money.
-You may need to buy more supplies, increase marketing, invest in tools, or hire employees.
+You may need to buy more supplies, increase marketing, invest in tools or hire employees.
 Make sure any investment pays for itself over time.

-Five main ways to drive revenue:
+Five main ways to increase sales:

-- Encourage repeat purchases: Get existing customers to buy more often
+- Encourage repeat purchases: get existing customers to buy more often

-- Find new customers: Expand your customer base through marketing and referrals
+- Find new customers: expand your customer base through marketing and referrals

-- Expand your range: Add products or services that complement what you already offer
+- Expand your range: add products or services that complement what you already offer

-- Lift prices: Charge more for the value you deliver
+- Lift prices: charge more for the value you deliver

 Keep existing customers coming back